rdkcentral/subtec-app/test/TEST_1023_webvtt_Attrib_fontStyle/ReadMe.md

 Subtec dependencies installed with *install_subtec_dependencies.sh* script and subtec running.

-Required fonts must be available in /usr/share/fonts folder. fonts.tar with the latest fonts is placed in the test folder for reference.
+Required fonts must be available in /usr/share/fonts folder.
+Currently fonts need to be copied manually to this path for this test to pass.
+Fonts can be found in same path in devices or we can use below command :

+	git clone ssh://gerrit.teamccp.com:29418/rdk/components/cpc/fonts/generic

 test_fontStyle*.vtt - sample input vtt files associated with corresponding font style to be placed in input_files folder.